kubeshop/testkube-dashboard/README.md

 The Dashboard is deployed as an application in the cluster.
 It runs in a browser, and it communicates with the [**Testkube API Server**](https://github.com/kubeshop/testkube) via Ingress Controller (either provided or bundled).
-A simple read-only dashboard for real-time TestKube results.

 ## Table of Contents